OutSystems/docs-support/src/enterprise/licensing/manage/howto-install-license.md

 <div class="info" markdown="1">

 This article applies to on-premises environments.
-For OutSystems Cloud, our services manage the license installation automatically, updating it or renewing it as necessary.
+For OutSystems Cloud, the services team manages the license installation automatically, updating it or renewing it as necessary.

 </div>